KPM BERLIN HONORS ENZO MARI

 Creative collaboration

-KPM chief designer Thomas Wenzel also remembers his collaboration with the controversial controversial artist to this day: “Enzo Mari had a reputation for being an uncomfortable spirit.
-And really, nothing stood up to his critical eye until he himself dismantled it into all its components in order to rethink it in reconstruction.
-This holistic and consistent, I would almost say uncompromising way of thinking and working impressed me the most.”
+KPM head designer Thomas Wenzel also remembers the collaboration with the highly opinionated controversial artist: "Enzo Mari had a reputation for being an uncomfortable spirit.
+And indeed, nothing could withstand his critical eye until he himself had dismantled it into all its components in order to rethink it in reconstruction.
+This holistic and consistent, I would almost say uncompromising way of thinking and working impressed me the most."

 Enzo Mari died on October 19, 2020 at the age of 88.
-His designs, created for KPM Berlin, can be seen from October 17, 2020 to April 18, 21 as part of the Enzo Mari exhibition at the Triennale Milano curated by Hans Ulrich Obrist.
+His designs created for KPM Berlin can be seen from 17.10.20 to 18.04.21 as part of the Enzo Mari exhibition at the Triennale Milano curated by Hans Ulrich Obrist.